-The local people are only too happy to show you their area: by day or by night, they will take you to key places or other less well known areas and go with you to festive and friendly venues.
+Locals are more than happy to show you around their neighborhood by day or by night, they will take you to key places or other less well known areas and go with you to festive and friendly venues.

-The city of Paris proposes major festive events by night: La nuit blanche – "All-nighter", la nuit européenne des musées – "European museum night", the gay pride, the techno parade...
+The city of Paris offers major festive events by night: La nuit blanche – "All-nighter", la nuit européenne des musées – "European museum night", the gay pride, the techno parade...

 The cultural agenda in Paris and its suburbs is chock-a-block!
-Among the plethora of concerts, theatre plays, dance show proposals etc. why not combine your presence at one of these with a behind-the-scenes visit.
+Among the plethora of choices there are concerts, theatre plays, dance show etc. why not take advantage of your presence to take a behind the scene visit?

 Belleville, Ménilmontant, canal Saint-Martin...